-(a) Functional and presentation currency

-Items included in the Fund's Financial Statements are measured using the currency of the primary economic environment in which they operate (the "functional currency").
+(a) Functional and presentation currency (the "functional currency of the primary economic environment in which they operate (the "functional currency").
 The functional currency for the Fund is the New Zealand dollar, which reflects the currency in which the Fund competes for funds and is regulated.
 The Fund's investors are from New Zealand, with the subscriptions and redemptions of the units denominated in New Zealand dollars.
 The performance of the Fund is measured in New Zealand dollars.
 The Manager considers the New Zealand dollar as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
 The Financial Statements are presented in New Zealand dollars, which is also the Fund's presentation currency.